oslllo/larakey/docs/roles/using-roles.md

 ---

-# <u>Using permissions with roles</u>
+## Using permissions with roles

-> Any function found in the [Using Permissions](basic-usage/using-permissions/using-permissions.md) can be used on a `Role` instance since it inherits the `HasPermissions` trait.
+> Any function found in the [Using Permissions](permissions/using-permissions.md) can be used on a `Role` instance since it inherits the `HasPermissions` trait.
 So you can do stuff like:

 ```php
 // Get writer role